equinor/fmu-tools/docs/examples.rst

 * sheet defining background parameters and correlation sheet(s) for these

-Example1: Excel file for one by one sensitivities with repeating seeds
+Example1: Excel file for one by one sensitivities with repeating RMS seeds
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 In this first example the *general_input* and *defaultvalues* are as in the figures above.
 In the *designinput* sheet four sensitivities are specified in addition to the seed sensitivity: 'faults', 'velmodel', 'contacts' and 'multz'.
 Each sensitivity can contain one or several rows with parameters, but the sensitivity type and senscase (names for the 1-2 cases per scenario) is defined in the first row of the sensitivity.
 In the *faults* sensitivity two alternative values for the parameter *FAULT_POSITION* are specified, in senscase 'east' and 'west'.
 Typically these will in tornado calculations be compared to the rms_seed sensitivity where the *FAULT_POSITION* will be set to its default value (0).
 In the *velmodel* sensitivity only one alternative senscase is specified for the parameter *DC_MODEL*.
 In the *contacts* sensitivity three parameters are varied at the same time.
 In the *shallow* case, all contacts are set shallow, and opposite in the *deep* sensitiviy case.

 The last sensitivity is a monte carlo sensitivity where the parameter *MULTZ_ILE* has values sampled from the distribution *loguniform(0.0001, 1)*.
 Note that for this last sensitivity the numbers of realisations *(numreal)* is set to 20, which overrides the default number of realisations given in the *general_input* spreadsheet.
-The seed numbers will for these 20 realisations be from 1000 to 1019, since *seeds* was set to *default* in the *general_input* sheet.
+The RMS_SEED numbers will for these 20 realisations be from 1000 to 1019, since *rms_seeds* was set to *default* in the *general_input* sheet.

 .. image:: images/design_designinput1.png